ClouDesire/docusaurus/docs/deployed.md

 In order to deploy automatically an Application, a ZIP [package](deployed.md#packages) is required, containing:

-* the web application’s source code or the packaged artifacts;
+* the web application's source code or the packaged artifacts;
 * the database data that the application needs to be fully functional (end-users should not do any installation wizard requiring technical skills).

 The ZIP package structure must meet the following general criteria:

 * a _sql_ folder if using MySQL, Postgres or ASPNET;
 * a _mongodb_ folder if using MongoDB;
-* a folder with the web application’s code, depending on the language and/or stack used (follow the links below for your application stack).
+* a folder with the web application's code, depending on the language and/or stack used (follow the links below for your application stack).

 Before going forward in this documentation, please take a look to the [data persistence](deployed.md/#data-persistence) section in order to **avoid data loss** in your application.